-As mentioned in Section \ref{modelformulation}, we assume independence between the regression parameters within different categories.
-This allows the effect of a covariate to vary between the categories, as opposed to forcing apriori the same effect of a covariate across categories.
-However, Appendix \ref{hpdint} lists the posterior means of the covariate effects from our real data example of Section \ref{case}, and one may notice that the effect is similar for some traits across categories, and to some extent even across traits.
-This indicates that there is a general effect of our covariate, and hence we could construct a model that emphasizes such a general effect, by introducing apriori dependencies between the regression parameters.
+Sixth, as mentioned in Section \ref{modelformulation}, we assume prior independence between the regression parameters of different categories.
+This allows the effect of a covariate to vary between the categories, as opposed to forcing apriori a covariate to have the same effect across categories.
+However, Appendix \ref{hpdint} lists the posterior means of the covariate effects from our example model of Section \ref{acromod}, and one may notice that the effect is similar for some traits across categories, and to some extent even across traits.
+This indicates a general effect of our covariate, and hence we could construct a model that emphasizes such a general effect, by introducing apriori dependencies between the regression parameters of different species.

-Finally, it is of interest to apply and extend our fuzzy discrminant analysis method in order to analyze data sets where some observations are known to belong to several clusters \citep{latouche2011overlapping}.
-This requires an extended type of reward function, $R(\cI,\rmI)$, where not only the classification $\cI$ is allowed to contain more than one category, but also the true set of categories, $\rmI$.
+Finally, it is of interest to apply and extend our discrminant analysis method with partial reject options in order to analyze data sets where some observations are known to belong to several clusters \citep{latouche2011overlapping}.
+This requires an extended type of reward function, $R(\cI,\rmI)$, where both the classification $\cI$ and the true $\rmI$ are sets of categories.